bevry-archive/documentation/taskgroup/01-docs/01-guide.html.md

 // Create our serial task group var tasks = new TaskGroup();

-// Add a synchronous task to the TaskGroup tasks.addTask(function(complete){
+// Add an asynchronous task to the TaskGroup tasks.addTask(function(complete){
 	setTimeout(function(){
 		return complete(new Error("the first task failed"))